Gianni Garko: Spaghetti Western era and Sartana

-Post Spaghetti Western career
+Post-Spaghetti Westerns

 Like many of his contemporaries, his star diminished as the Spaghetti Western genre began to decline.
-He was still able to get roles in several successful Giallo and horror movies, sex comedies, and Poliziotteschi movies.
+He was still able to get roles in several successful gialli and horror movies, sex comedies, and Poliziotteschi movies.
 Among these are Cold Eyes of Fear (1971), The Night of the Devils (1972), Il Boss (1973), The Flower with the Petals of Steel (1973), Sette note in nero (1977 with Jennifer O'Neill), Joy of Flying (1977), Graf Dracula in Oberbayern (1979, a Bavarian sex comedy), Star Odyssey (1979), Encounters in the Deep (1979), Hercules (1983 with Lou Ferrigno), and Monster Shark (1984).

+In 1980, he starred in the play Candida at the Teatro Morlacchi in Perugia.

 After appearing in Space: 1999 (1975) as Tony Cellini in the episode "Dragon's Domain", Garko concentrated more on television, theatre, and TV commercials.
 Although established in Europe, he remained little known in America.
 In an interview, Garko mentioned that he had turned down the lead role in Pretty Baby (1978) with Brooke Shields.

+Garko continued to appear regularly on Italian television well into the new millennium.
+He played Tancredi Lombardi in 52 episodes of the 2016-2017 teen sitcom Maggie & Bianca: Fashion Friends.

+In 2018, he played Father Merrin in the play version of The Exorcist, at the Teatro Nuovo in Milan.